Skip to content

 Entrance

-• Level-access entry into the House is via an access ramp installed at the side door.
-Please ask staff at the main entrance to the House to direct you.
-A member of staff will meet you at the side door.
+• Level-access entry into the house is via an access ramp installed at the side door.
+Please ask staff at Visitor Reception if you’d like to use the side entrance and they will arrange for a member of the house team to meet you at the side door when you’d like to visit.

 Access to the lower-ground floor

 • Access to the lower-ground floor is down 16 wooden steps.
-The steps are marked individually across with white strips to aid visibility.
+The steps are marked individually across with white strips.
 There is a handrail on the right-hand-side of the staircase only.
+We have a photo guide if you would prefer not to use the steps.
+This is available to view on the West Stairs.

 Lighting and temperature in the House

-• Lighting is both artificial LED and natural and kept at a moderate to low level to protect the collection.
+• Lighting is both artificial LED and natural light.
+It is kept at a moderate to low level to protect the collection.

 • The temperature in the House is controlled to protect the collection.
 This can make it feel cool inside.